 Thousands of Washington state seniors benefit from the Community Options Program Entry System.
 COPES, for short, is a Washington State Medicaid (Apple Health) waiver program designed to enable individuals who require nursing home level care, to receive that care in their home or alternative care environment, such as an assisted living residence.
 This home and community based services program provides not only care, but also other supports to enable a successful transition to independent living or assisted living.
-These supports include coverage for home modifications to increase the resident’s safety and access, personal emergency response services to reduce supervision, and transportation assistance to get to medical appointments and for other errands.
+These supports include coverage for home modifications to increase the resident’s safety and access, durable medical equipment to increase one’s independence, and transportation assistance to get to medical appointments and for other errands.

 Individuals approved for the COPES Waiver can receive any of the following services.
 Case-by-case approval may be required.

 *These services were only available until July 1, 2015 via COPES.
 They are now available through Washington’s Community First Choice (CFC) Program.
 As mentioned previously, it is common for applicants to receive services via both COPES and CFC.

 This program is administered by the Health Care Authority and the Washington State Department of Social and Health Services, and is available statewide across Washington.
 However, it is worth noting that the COPES Waiver is not a Medicaid entitlement program.
 There are a defined number of spots available, approximately 47,000, and waiting lists may exist for services.
 Persons on a waiting list are prioritized by date of application as well as the severity of their needs.
 One can apply and find more information online at the following webpage.